SA6HBR/S1P-Multiviewer/README.md

 ### EXPLORE:

 ![](https://github.com/SA6HBR/S1P-Multiviewer/blob/main/image/Explore.png)
-Click directly on the filenames or adjust the sliders for Parameter 1 and Parameter 2 to view graphs generated from the values in the files or the averages between them.
+Click directly on the filenames or adjust the sliders for Parameters to view graphs generated from the values in the files or the averages between them.
 You can save the value as a favorite to easily return to an interesting setting.
 Adjust chart min-max and frequencies min-max, to optimize the chart display.
 Chart Type: Conductance, GammaMagnitude, ImpedanceMagnitude, LinMag, LogMag, PhaseDegrees, PhaseRadians, Reactance, ReflectedPower, Resistance, ReturnLoss, Susceptance and VSWR.